-The amendment or elimination of the Passenger Vessel Services Act and implementation of visa waiver programs of two examples of undertakings that could increase the passenger throughput at many ports.
-The Passenger Vessels Services Act, as explained above, prevents many Florida ports from becoming or increasing their port of calls due to this U.S. statue which prohibits non-U.S.-flagged ships from consecutively calling on U.S. ports.
+An extensive study of the Passenger Vessel Services Act and implementation of visa waiver programs are two examples of undertakings that could increase the passenger throughput at many ports.
+The Passenger Vessel Services Act, as explained above, prohibits the transport of passengers between U.S. ports.
+Further study and better understanding of the legislation is needed to determine the benefits, if any, to Florida ports.
 Visa waivers could grant many international travelers, including potentially those from the strong Brazil market, admittance to the United States for not only cruises but vacations in general.

-Another limiting issue is the availability of CBP personnel.
-U.S. Customs and Border Protection (CBP) must inspect all passengers and crew on a cruise.
+Another limiting issue is the availability of U.S. Customs and Border Protection (CBP) personnel.
+CBP must inspect all passengers and crew on a cruise.
 This is often a lengthy process due to the large number of passengers and limited resources of CBP.
 As ships continue to grow in size, a more efficient and expeditious process needs to be employed while still providing the necessary safety and security of the ship and its passengers while facilitating a swifter flow of more people.
 Innovative ideas along these lines include a program similar to the Global Entry Program used in airports where passengers are cleared before arriving for their cruise.
 Another approach is an electronic inspection process whereby passengers will be electronically cleared at a kiosk.
 Ultimately, it would be up to CBP to implement such changes to its operations.
 Of course, it is imperative that sufficient CBP personnel are in place at ports to carry out such duties.